nshkrdotcom/jido/README.md

 Jido provides a robust foundation for building autonomous agents that can plan, execute, and adapt their behavior in distributed Elixir applications.
 Think of it as a toolkit for creating smart, composable workflows that can evolve and respond to their environment.

 > ⚠️ **Status**: Jido is under active development.
-While the API is usable, we're working towards API stability for a 1.0 release.
-We welcome feedback and contributions!
+The API is stable for Actions, Workflows, Agents and Sensors.
+We are actively working on the Agent Server and Supervisor for the 1.1 release.

 ## Key Features